 A “stepped” grind simply means that you can incrementally control the distance between burrs, resulting in the different grind sizes needed for various types of coffee.

-What we love about the motor on the Baratza Encore is that it doesn’t heat up the beans the way other similarly-priced coffee grinders tend to do.
+What we love about the motor with this coffee grinder is that it doesn’t heat up the beans the way other similarly-priced burr grinders tend to do.

 When the motor heats the beans, it can affect the natural oils which in turn impacts the flavor of the coffee.